This feature will remain as a link at the top of the blog during the Coronavirus outbreak & will be regularly updated.

 Finally, you may have always dreamt of a summer Saturday wedding, but please do consider agreeing to a week day or different season if it’s available and a date that you feel your key guests will be able to make.
+Work with your venue, who will be trying their very best to help you – they want to see your wedding happen just as much as you do.
 Just like a home, what makes a wedding is the people; and so it’s far more important that your celebratory squad are there to party with you than the slight inconvenience of asking that they take a day’s annual leave to attend.

 You will also want to quickly contact all the suppliers that you have booked for your big day so far.

 If you have a couple of date options to postpone to, initially go down your list of suppliers to see who can and can’t make which.
 If, in a stroke of luck, all are available for one of the dates, great!
 If not, look at who you feel you really want to lock in for your new date and who you feel could potentially replace.